moorepants/me41055/content/pages/syllabus.rst

 .. topic:: Coronavirus update Feb 18
    :class: alert alert-info

-   As of Febryary 18th, there are no restrictions on the number of students in the classroom so the group signup is no longer needed to join the lecture hall.
+   As of February 18th, there are no restrictions on the number of students in the classroom so the group signup is no longer needed to join the lecture hall.
 The class will still be offered in hybrid format.
 As of February 25th, masks and social distancing are no longer required at the University.
    Coronavirus is still present, so please take into consideration the health of everyone.
-Self-test regularly and stay home if you have any symptions or test positive.
+Self-test regularly and stay home if you have any symptoms or test positive.

 Lecture topics are shown on the `schedule page`_.